Diablo 2 Assassin: Best builds for Resurrected

 If you’re looking to get up close and personal with the forces of hell, we recommend running the Dragon Talon Kicksin build.
 A more Beginner Friendly Assassin, if built correctly this version can even take on the terrifying foes of Über Tristram without breaking a sweat.

-You’ll need to drop 20 points into Dragon Talon and Death Sentry, as well as one of either Venom and Burst of Speed.
+You’ll need to drop 20 points into Dragon Talon and Death Sentry, as well as one of either Venom or Burst of Speed.
 Of the two, we advise Venom for the slow poison damage that it deals.
 In terms of Secondary skills, drop one point in Fade, and a few into Cobra Strike for some early game lifesteal.

 For your attributes, be sure to level up Dexterity and Strength to the level required for the best items, then drop the rest of your points into Vitality.

 Cloaked in shadows and ready to pounce, it’s little surprise that the Assassin’s Vampire build is high up this list.
 Perfect for players that want to get up close and personal with the hordes of hell, this build path relies on lifesteal.

 Your primary skills are Shadow Master and Claw Mastery, with 20 points or more going into each.
 It’s also worth picking up Cobra Strike with 3 points, Burst of Speed with 7, and Weapon Block with 10.

 Strength and Dexterity should be maxed to item level (or Dexterity: 75% block for shield users).
 Everything else goes into Vitality.

 Last on this list is the Elementalist.
 For those who really want to channel nature’s fury, we recommend the Druid or Sorceress, but the Assassin can also play the elemental game.
 This one doesn’t do much damage as the other builds, though, hence it slips down the tier list a little.